 Teaching Job Salary and Benefits in Thailand

-All of you who are planning to enrol for TEFL course Thailand must know that remuneration varies wildly in Thailand.
-Salaries of TESOL qualified teachers at Thai schools depend upon the type of institution (public or private) and the level of instruction (secondary or post-secondary).
+Before planning to enrol in a TEFL course Thailand, you must know the teaching job salary and benefits in Thailand.
+Payment varies wildly in Thailand and salaries of TESOL qualified teachers at Thai schools depend upon the type of institution (public or private) and the level of instruction (secondary or post-secondary).
 Full time positions tend to be salary based with part-time positions paying an hourly rate.

-In most Thai government institutions, English teaching jobs can fetch you a basic salary of 20,000 + baht per month or US$ 600 which any TEFL certified fresher teacher can expect.
-At commercial schools about 500 baht per hour can be expected along with perks as health care, vacation, visa arrangements and other expenses.
+In most Thai government institutions, English teaching jobs can fetch you a basic salary of 30,000 - 35,000 Thai Baht (approximately 850 - 1000 USD) which any TEFL certified fresher teacher can expect.
+At commercial schools, you can expect to earn about 500 Baht per hour along with perks as health care, vacation, visa arrangements and other expenses.
 It should be noted that these high paying jobs at international schools don't usually involve English teaching but rather other subjects such as science or math and the average salary at such schools is probably a bit under 100K.
 Further, recruitment is usually from overseas, and is often dependent on the curriculum used by that school so if the school uses the British curriculum they'll recruit from England; American curriculum they'll recruit from the USA etc.

-Earning of around 25k baht per month for a fresher English teacher is considerable provided he or she has a TEFL.
-However, any figure less than 25k is not acceptable in order to maintain a decent lifestyle.
+Earning of around 25000 Baht/month for a fresher English teacher is considerable, provided he or she has a TEFL certification.
+However, any figure less than that is not acceptable in order to maintain a decent lifestyle.
 As an experienced and qualified teacher, one should be earning over 35,000 baht a month.
 The highest confirmed salaries are supposedly provided by high schools, international schools and language schools, at The British Council.
-Most Thai schools pay overtime for hours worked over and above the contracted number of hours; however they pay only the same hourly rate at par with the standard pay or in a few cases even less.
+Most Thai schools pay overtime for hours worked over and above the contracted number of hours; however, they pay only the same hourly rate at par with the standard pay or in a few cases even less.

 Salaries to the TEFL qualified English teacher are usually paid monthly, on the last day of the month, although some firms pay twice a month.
 While most schools will pay you via direct credit into your bank account, there are some schools that will pay you via cheque.
 At some schools, part-time may staff get paid in arrears, as late as the 12th of the month following the month in which they worked.